atamalu/BlueStacksADB/BlueStacksADB/README.txt

 - root BlueStacks and restart here if usage steps 1-3 don't work
 7. Set BlueStacks to 1280x720
 - 240 dpi and direct-x mode if you want to be safe
+8. Reorder dungeons to (tap MSM reorder tab): 1 = elite dungeon, 2 = daily, 3 = mu lung

 --- Usage instructions ---

-1. Make any wanted changes to character options file in notepad (optional)
+1. Make any wanted changes to character options file in notepad (optional after first time)
 2. In MSM, go to character selection screen
-3. Execute MSMbot.py
+3. Execute MSMbot.py and follow the instructions on the prompt
 - if running the script just opens and closes a window,
 - hold shift and right-click anywhere in the BlueStacks folder
 - then select Windows PowerShell or whatever and type "python MSMbot.py"